lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 dfGRMS <- cbind(dfGRMS, grmsPAF2obl$scores)  #adds them to our raw dataset
 ```

-To bring this full circle, we can see the correlation of the component scores; the pattern maps onto what we saw previously in the correlations between factors in the oblique rotation.
+To bring this full circle, we can see the correlation of the factor scores; the pattern maps onto what we saw previously in the correlations between factors in the oblique rotation.

 ```r